 – Knowing your daily water needs, you may calculate the amount of water needed by your household over one year.
 For example, assuming 40 gallons of water per day you will find the minimum yearly consumption to be 14,600 gallons.

-– Knowing the average rainfall (precipitation) at the given geographical location (in countries using imperial units it will be expressed in linear inches per 1 square inch of surface) you can calculate the minimum surface of roof to harvest the required amount of water.
-For example, at the location with an annual rainfall of 45 inches you will need the 520 sq. feet roof.
+– Knowing the average rainfall (precipitation) at the given geographical location (in countries using imperial units it will be expressed in linear inches per 1 square inch of the surface) you can calculate the minimum surface of the roof to harvest the required amount of water.
+For example, at a location with an annual rainfall of 45 inches, you will need the 520 sq. feet roof.

 Unfortunately, the average rainfall represents only statistical value measured over the last 30 years.
-Given weather anomalies (in this case possible lower precipitations) the rain-collecting area must be larger than calculated minimum of 520 sq. ft.
-Good news is that it’s still realistic solution.
-Note that two horizontally configured 40ft containers (or four 20ft units) have the combined footprint of 640 square feet what also offers 24% “safety” margin for lower than average precipitations.
-However, in areas with precipitation of 22.5 inches you will have to double the surface of the rain-collecting area (in this case add an extra roof).
+Given weather anomalies (in this case possible lower precipitations) the rain-collecting area must be larger than the calculated minimum of 520 sq. ft.
+The good news is that it’s still a realistic solution.
+Note that two horizontally configured 40ft containers (or four 20ft units) have a combined footprint of 640 square feet which also offers a 24% “safety” margin for lower-than-average precipitations.
+However, in areas with precipitation of 22.5 inches, you will have to double the surface of the rain-collecting area (in this case add an extra roof).

 Annual Rainfall Distribution

-Well, this is just an example giving you the picture of what you will face when deciding to use rain as the main source of water in your off-grid location.
-Also note that the numbers above are quite conservative because many of you will probably appreciate higher volume of water for daily use (here it was assumed only 40 gallons/day) or extra water for outdoor needs (gardening) etc. BTW- the good news is that at least during the wet season you may have a much bigger amount of water available for daily use.
+Well, this is just an example giving you a picture of what you will face when deciding to use rain as the main source of water in your off-grid location.
+Also, note that the numbers above are quite conservative because many of you will probably appreciate a higher volume of water for daily use (here it was assumed only 40 gallons/day) or extra water for outdoor needs (gardening), etc. BTW- the good news is that at least during the wet season you may have a much bigger amount of water available for daily use.

 Raindrops form by condensation of vapor in the upper atmosphere.
-Given that fact that the vapor is the cleanest form of H2O, rain could be considered as a sort of naturally distilled water (also for free).
-While theoretically it is true, practically due to almost omnipresent pollution of atmosphere by industrial-era gases and microscopic particles, raindrops reaching the ground level are more or less contaminated.
+Given the fact that the vapor is the cleanest form of H2O, rain could be considered as a sort of naturally distilled water (also for free).
+While theoretically, it is true, practically due to the almost omnipresent pollution of the atmosphere by industrial-era gases and microscopic particles, raindrops reaching the ground level are more or less contaminated.

-If you add to that dust, birds drops and insects’ contribution accumulated on roofs, it is clear that the rainwater must be purified to meet relevant standards for household use.
-To cut the cost, you may use two different distribution systems, one just filtered for toilet, washing machine, gardening, feeding animals etc… and another one purified, strictly for drinking (cooking, dishwasher, teeth brushing etc).
+If you add to that dust, bird drops, and insect contribution accumulated on roofs, it is clear that the rainwater must be purified to meet relevant standards for household use.
+To cut the cost, you may use two different distribution systems, one just filtered for toilet, washing machine, gardening, feeding animals, etc… and another one purified, strictly for drinking (cooking, dishwasher, teeth brushing etc).

-Note that practical and affordable home Water Purification Systems will remove particles, heavy metals, minerals, will neutralize microorganisms (if any), however they will be inefficient when it comes to elimination of chemical components absorbed by rain (or vapor) from the atmosphere.
+Note that practical and affordable home Water Purification Systems will remove particles, heavy metals, and minerals, and neutralize microorganisms (if any), however, they will be inefficient when it comes to the elimination of chemical components absorbed by rain (or vapor) from the atmosphere.
 For example, Sulphur (S) or Chlorine (CL) in contact with water will form acids, while exhaust gases (near busy highways) and chemical plants may contribute to even more complex substances making the rainwater unusable for consumption! (more on that later).
 That’s why an initial evaluation of the environment at your location is crucial!

 b) Keep your water-collecting surfaces (roofs) out of trees as these are favorite “meeting places” for birds, and then “things” happen.